How Many Guests Can I Seat at My Table?

 We know that visualizing a project before it's complete can often be a challenge.
 To help you create the perfect table for your space, we've put together a handy little diagram showing how many guests you can fit comfortably different sizes of tables, as well as some handy tips for choosing the best size and shape table for your dining space.
-While it can sometimes be hard to find a complete dining set in the size and shape you want, with the help of www.tablebases.com you can pick your table top, table base, and chairs separately, to find the perfect size and shape for your dining area.
+While it can sometimes be hard to find a complete dining set in the size and shape you want, with the help of Tablebases.com you can pick your table top, table base, and chairs separately, to find the perfect size and shape for your dining area.
+Continue reading for more info!

 (Note: The above diagram was made with restaurant seating in mind.
 For residential dining tables, you may want to allow more space for guests, at least 24" per person.)